“I had to pinch myself a few times looking around and going, it’s just amazing because they’re here for us” – Abbey Holmes.

 It was a ‘dream come true’ for the footy fanatic when her name was read out by the Adelaide Crows, the team she grew up supporting, in the first AFL Women’s Draft.

-Now working with AFLNT in logistics and commercial operations Abbey bides her time between Darwin, Adelaide and Melbourne working as a boundary rider for Channel 7’s VFL coverage as well as heading up her very own activewear label Esnetica.
+Abbey bides her time between Adelaide and Melbourne, working as a boundary rider for Channel 7’s VFL coverage and on radio for CrocMedia.

 How did you get into following and playing footy?